 We have just prepared a good view example including 2 plots and several stickies.
 This view can be saved by hovering the mouse cursor over the run button and saving it.

 - Create a new view called Basic View.
 Refer to Views for more detailed information.

 It is possible to re-run the model with the adjusted pipe diameter and compare the results with the 1st run.

-- Change the diameter = 0.2 m in pipe and press the Run button.
+- Change the diameter = 0.2 m in a pipe and press the Run button.

 Graphic: Compare Results

-Congratulations, you have modelled, simulated and analyzed your 1st model!
+Congratulations, you have modeled, simulated and analyzed your 1st model!